SebastianGau/text-summarizer-api/README.md

 ##  5. <a name='Challenges'></a>Challenges

-The API can also be used to download text from an external URL and summarize it.
+This section contains exercises in ascending difficulty.

 ###  5.1. <a name='Challenge1'></a>Challenge 1

-*Using the OpenAPI documentation, find out how to invoke the API to summarize Kafkas 'Metamorphosis' that is available under the following URL: [https://www.gutenberg.org/cache/epub/5200/pg5200.txt](https://www.gutenberg.org/cache/epub/5200/pg5200.txt)*
+*The API can also be used to download text from an external URL and summarize it.
+Using the OpenAPI documentation, find out how to invoke the API to summarize Kafkas 'Metamorphosis' that is available under the following URL: [https://www.gutenberg.org/cache/epub/5200/pg5200.txt](https://www.gutenberg.org/cache/epub/5200/pg5200.txt)*

 <details>
   <summary>Solution to Challenge 1</summary>